-Mountain Ranges: Croal Mountains, Ochotona Mountains , and the White River Mountain Range
+Mountain Ranges: Croal Mountains, Ochotona Mountains , White River Mountain Range

-Rivers and Creeks: Requiems River, White River, Sedge Creek, and Sparkling Creek
+Rivers and Creeks: Requiems River, White River, Sedge Creek, Sparkling Creek

 The intensity and spread of these thermal systems offers a unique ecology to the Valley, and has allowed non-native species to survive the otherwise harsh and bitter winters.